Aircraft maintenance

 Aircraft maintenance is the performance of tasks required to ensure the continuing airworthiness of an aircraft or aircraft part, including overhaul, inspection, replacement, defect rectification, and the embodiment of modifications, compliance with airworthiness directives and repair.

 Regulation

 The maintenance of aircraft is highly regulated, in order to ensure safe and correct functioning during flight.
 In civil aviation national regulations are coordinated under international standards, established by the International Civil Aviation Organization (ICAO).
 The ICAO standards have to be implemented by local airworthiness authorities to regulate the maintenance tasks, personnel and inspection system.
 Maintenance staff must be licensed for the tasks they carry out.

-Major airworthiness regulatory authorities include the US Federal Aviation Administration (FAA), European Union Aviation Safety Agency (EASA), Australian Transport Safety Bureau(ATSB), Transport Canada (TC) and Indian Directorate General of Civil Aviation.
+Major airworthiness regulatory authorities include the US Federal Aviation Administration (FAA), European Union Aviation Safety Agency (EASA), Civil Aviation Safety Authority (CASA) from Australia, Civil Aviation Administration of China (CAAC), Directorate General Of Civil Aviation (DGCA) of India.

 Aircraft maintenance organization

 Scheduled maintenance checks

 Aircraft maintenance in civil aviation generally organized using a maintenance checks or blocks which are packages of maintenance tasks that have to be done on an aircraft after a certain amount of time or usage.
 Packages are constructed by dividing the maintenance tasks into convenient, bite-size chunks to minimize the time the aircraft is out of service, to keep the maintenance workload level, and to maximize the use of maintenance facilities.